jornbowrl/stealing/README.md

 ## Experiments
-* how to conduct the experiments' Param, read more detail from [param.md](./param.md)
+* How to conduct the experiments' Param, read more detail from [param.md](./param.md)
-* reproducibility should be tracked by a noted hyperparameter and a fixed random's seed
+* Reproducibility should be tracked by a noted hyperparameter and a fixed random's seed
-* use the Visdom to facilitate visualization of data of supporting scientific experimentation.
+* Use the Visdom to facilitate visualization of data of supporting scientific experimentation.